 I usually add vitamin C powder in my daily smoothie to boost my immunity and energy level (I am a bit lazy and find the powder much more convenient as I sometimes don’t have any oranges or kiwis to get the Vitamin C), and so I thought of doing so for my under eye mask.
 The results are brilliant :).

 So adding Vitamin C powder will energize your skin and give you the boost you need.
 Remember to use 100 pure vitamin C powder, no fillers.
-Our favorite brand of vitamin C here.
+Our favorite brand of vitamin C here on Amazon.

 Directions: Mix all of the ingredients together and let it sit for about 10 minutes to make sure that everything dissolves.
 You can also pre-dissolve the Vitamin C powder if you are in a hurry.
 Apply under the eyes for a great boost.